 3 What to do if you have an anxiety disorder?
 Treatment that promises success

-4. make your everyday life easier - with regular acupressure against anxiety
+4. Ease your everyday life - with regular acupressure against anxiety

 What types of anxiety disorders are there?